Epholys/Impetus-Spheroid/README.md

 ### TODO

 * Global

-* Utility
-  * TODO Add some functionnality to Time (just redirection of sf::seconds)

-* Engine
+  * Game Engine
+  * Graphics
+  * Sound
+  * Clean-up everything !
+(I code dirty)

-  * PhysicEngine
+* Physic Engine
-  	* TODO catch the exception in addEntity()

 * Game Engine (core branch)
+  * Adaptivity and difficulty
+  	* Design
+	* Implementation
+	* Testing
-  * Everything!
+	* Tweaking

 * Optimization (if necessary)
-  * TODO Search where are the bottlenecks
+  * Search where are the bottlenecks
-  * TODO ECS: Optimize to be more cache-friendly
+  * ECS: Optimize to be more cache-friendly